 The Trust is authorized to levy up to .5000 mills.
-In the 2019-2020 fiscal year, the board, following the recommendation of its finance and operations committee to strategically and prudently draw down the fund balance, adopted the rate of 0.4680 mills.
-The 2019-2020 fiscal year millage rate was more than the prior year by .0265 mills.
+In the 2020-2021 fiscal year, the board, following the recommendation of its finance and operations committee to strategically and prudently draw down the fund balance while continuing its expansion for provider services by 3.96% from the prior year, adopted the rate of 0.4507 mills.
 This millage rate ensures the continued successful implementation of the board's strategic plan while considering the impact that the millage has on taxpayers.
-The board also authorized increased expenditures of 18.3% from the previous fiscal year.
-This will enable The Trust to deliberately increase investments in children and families programs by expanding its reach in nearly all the areas prioritized by the board within the strategic plan.
+This will enable The Trust to deliberately increase investments in children and families programs by expanding its reach.

-The operating budget for fiscal year 2019-2020 is \$165.1 million, which is in line with the previous year's operating budget of \$164.3 million.
-The operating budget was strategically planned for as The Trust released a new funding cycle in the 2017-2018 fiscal year, with the first year of the five-year funding cycle commencing with the 2018-2019 fiscal year.
+The operating budget for fiscal year 2020-2021 is \$172.9 million, which is inclusive of a \$6 million increase from the previous year's operating budget of \$165.1 million due to the recognition that the health, economic, educational and social impacts of the COVID-19 pandemic will be far-reaching, and recovery may be slow.
+The operating budget was strategically planned for as The Trust released a new funding cycle in the 2017-2018 fiscal year, with the first year of the five-year funding cycle commencing with the 2018-2019 fiscal year and ending in the 2022-2023 fiscal year.
 This funding cycle is one of The Trust's largest competitive solicitations since its inception, allowing for the increased investment in children and families programs.